vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 Step 9.
 The `answer` command invokes `playGame(answer)` in `Model`.

+Step 10.
+Depending on the correctness of the `answer`, Model will update the score via `updateScore()`.

-Step 10a.
-If the [`Leitner` object](#link) stored in `Model` has more than one question left, a `CommandResult` object is created storing the `answer` and returned to `Logic Manager` to signify the end of the command execution.
+Step 11a.
+If the [`Leitner` object](#link) stored in `Model` has more than one question left, `Model` will update the next question via `updateQuestion()`.
+A `CommandResult` object is created storing the `answer` and returned to `Logic Manager` to signify the end of the command execution.
 The `CommandResult` displays the answer details to the user via the GUI to signify the end of the command execution.

-Step 10b.
+Step 11b.
 Else, the current question is the final question that is answered in the quiz.
 A `CommandResult` object is created and returned to `Logic Manager` storing the `playerScore` and the `maxScore` of the quiz as `Strings`.
 The `CommandResult` displays the score to the user via the GUI to signify the end of the command execution.